webpack-contrib/webpack-serve/README.md

-    --open-wrapped      The name of the app to open the app within --open-path         The path with the app a browser should open to --port              The port the app should listen on --stdin-end-exit    End the webpack-serve process when stdin ends.
-Useful in container environments.
-    --version           Display the webpack-serve version
+    --open-wrapped      The name of the app to open the app within --open-path         The path with the app a browser should open to --port              The port the app should listen on --version           Display the webpack-serve version

   Examples